Forestry Issues

 THE FOREST LANDSCAPE RESTORATION HANDBOOK

 Jennifer Rietbergen-McCracken, Stewart Maginnis, Alastair Sarre, eds..
 The first, practical hands-on guide to repairing the damage done by irresponsible forest activity, explaining how to increase the resilience of landscapes and the communities they support.
 Features the first comprehensive treatment of "Forest Landscape Restoration" (FLR) that provides a complementary framework to sustainable forest management and the ecosystem approach in landscapes in cases where forest loss has caused a decline in the quality of ecosystem services.
-A valuable handbook for practitioners in all aspects of forestry & natural resource management.
-6-1/8 x 9-1/4, 160p, 2007.
+A valuable handbook for practitioners in all aspects of forestry and natural resource management.
+6-1/8 x 9-1/4, 160p, 2007, 2008 (pb).

 FOREST RESTORATION IN LANDSCAPES: Beyond Planting Trees